open-telemetry/opentelemetry-operator/docs/api.md

 spec defines the desired characteristics of a volume requested by a pod author.
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims

 <table>
     <thead>